 General guidance for 2026 — not legal advice.
 Rules vary by state and may change; confirm with a licensed Malaysian solicitor or the relevant authority.
 Just acquired a property?
 Ask us about renovating →

-When two or more people purchase property together in Malaysia, each person is registered on the land title as a co-proprietor under the National Land Code 1965 (Act 56).
-Unlike some common-law countries where “joint tenancy” is the default and automatically carries a right of survivorship, Malaysia’s land registration system requires the parties to specify how ownership is structured — and the consequences of that choice are legally significant.
+When two or more people purchase property together in Malaysia, each person is registered on the land title as a co-proprietor under the National Land Code 1965 (Act 828).
+Under the NLC’s Torrens-title system, co-ownership is co-proprietorship — each co-owner holds an undivided share that passes through their estate on death.
+There is no automatic right of survivorship for standard NLC titles.
+The right of survivorship found in English-law “joint tenancy” does not apply as a default: a co-owner’s share passes by will or intestacy, not automatically to the survivor.
+Automatic survivorship only exists on legacy Penang/Malacca Interim Titles, and even in Penang it now requires a court order (since 2023).
+Malaysia’s land registration system requires the parties to specify how ownership is structured — and the consequences of that choice are legally significant.

 Joint ownership is common among spouses buying their matrimonial home, siblings inheriting family land, friends co-investing in rental property, and business partners acquiring commercial premises.
 Each scenario carries different risks and the choice of ownership structure should be made deliberately, not by default.